-The Blink Mini and Blink Indoor are worth buying in tandem
+Blink Mini vs. Blink Indoor: Which should you buy?

 Both the Blink Mini and the Blink Indoor can be mounted, but the Mini will have its power cord trailing from it to the nearest power outlet, which may look unsightly and more importantly makes it more noticeable.
 Conversely, both cameras can technically sit on a stand, but only the Mini ships with one, so it's simpler to stick it on a shelf without worrying about mounting it on a wall.

-The new Blink Indoor has a projected two-year battery life off of two disposable lithium AA batteries, estimated to power about 98 minutes of live view, 720 minutes of motion-activated recording and 80 minutes of two-way talk during that duration.
-Blink also plans to release a Blink Camera Battery Expansion Pack in the near future that doubles the Blink Indoor's battery compartment to hold four AAs — increasing its lifespan to an alleged four years.
+The new Blink Indoor has a projected two-year battery life off of two disposable lithium AA batteries, estimated to power about 98 minutes of live view, 720 minutes of motion-activated recording, and 80 minutes of two-way talk during that duration.
+Blink also released a Blink Camera Battery Expansion Pack that doubles the Blink Indoor's battery compartment to hold four AAs — increasing its lifespan to an alleged four years.

 The Blink Mini runs off of a simple USB-A power cord that plugs into the provided wall adapter.
 It'll take about as much power as a phone charger, which won't add much to your electricity bill but will admittedly cost more across two years than a couple of batteries.